Green Goddess Grain Bowl with Winter Greens & Cashew Dressing

 Sarah Harper MS, RD, LDN

-In this Greens and Ancient Grains Bowl you will get greens, grains, nutritious vegetables, a zesty dressing, and a plant-based protein.
+In this Green Goddess Grain Bowl with Winter Greens & Cashew Dressing recipe you will get greens, grains, nutritious vegetables, a zesty dressing, and a plant-based protein.

 Prep Time 15 minutes